Minimization of curve length through energy minimization using finite differences and numerical integration in Euclidean space: Introduction

-\end{theorem} \cref{theo:approx_numerical_integral_left} claims that the error between the nonlinear programming problem with the left-endpoint rule and finite differences, and the minimum energy is $O(N^{-1/2})$.
+\end{theorem} \Cref{theo:approx_numerical_integral_left} provides the analogous reconstruction estimate for the left-endpoint rule in the same set-to-set setting.

-The key to the proof of \cref{theo:approx_numerical_integral_left} involves the following steps.
+The key to the proof of \Cref{theo:approx_numerical_integral_left} involves the following steps.
 First, for any given curve, the error between the energy approximations using the trapezoidal rule and the left-endpoint rule is evaluated using the $L^2$ norm of the finite differences.
-Using this result, as the same way in \cref{theo:approx_numerical_integral_trapezoidal}, \cref{theo:approx_numerical_integral_left} is proved.
+Using this estimate, the proof of \Cref{theo:approx_numerical_integral_left} proceeds in essentially the same way as that of \Cref{theo:approx_numerical_integral_trapezoidal}.